Cookie Settings

 Botswana Budget Safari Tours

 Finding a Botswana budget safari can be a challenge.
 This is a country that has very much aimed its tours, or safari pitch, at a high-end market.
 But don’t let that put you off.
 Botswana is a fabulous destination for a wildlife trip.
 A number of operators offer budget safari packages that can take you deep into some of the best wildlife-viewing country in southern Africa.
 The Okavango Delta is a possibility, particularly in the Moremi Game Reserve or in the west, although the Delta’s northern reaches are dominated by private, luxury concessions.
-Chobe National Park, including the Savuti region, are highlights, as are the options within the Central Kalahari Game Reserve and Tuli Block.
+Chobe National Park, including the Savuti region, is a highlight, as are the options within the Central Kalahari Game Reserve and Tuli Block.

 Selected filters: